Murder of Darrell Lunsford: Murder

 At 1:27 a.m., Lunsford asked to look in the trunk of the vehicle and the men reluctantly agreed.
 Lunsford and Reynaldo opened the trunk and Lunsford could immediately smell the scent of marijuana.
 At 1:28 a.m., Baldemar, despite being told not to, got out of the vehicle and stood with Reynaldo speaking to Lunsford.
 Suddenly, Baldemar grabbed Lunsford by his legs while Reynaldo grabbed him from behind, carrying out a "prison takedown" on Lunsford as they forced him down onto the ground by the side of the car.
 Zambrano then got out to assist his two partners in crime, and the three men proceeded to beat and kick Lunsford while he was pinned down on the ground.
 They rolled him over onto his stomach, kicked him in the hip three times, stabbed him repeatedly with a knife and then grabbed his own handgun.
 Baldemar shot Lunsford in the neck with the handgun, severing his spinal cord and killing him instantly.
 Moments afterwards, the suspects moved Lunsford's body into a nearby ditch.
 The three suspects then made a getaway in their vehicle, leaving behind Lunsford's body and his police cruiser.

 Victim

-Darrell Edward Lunsford, Sr. (October 20, 1943 – January 23, 1991) was the Precinct 3 Constable for Nacogdoches County, Texas.
+Darrell Edward Lunsford, Sr. was the Precinct 3 Constable for Nacogdoches County, Texas.

 Lunsford was born on October 20, 1943, in Houston.
-He had one brother, who died in 1956 when Lunsford was 12 years old.
+He had one brother, who died in 1956.
 He married his wife, Shirley Jo Cotton, on September 29, 1962, and they had two children together.
 In addition to being the Precinct 3 Constable for Nacogdoches County, he also ran his own Auto Repair Shop and Parts Store in Garrison.

 Lunsford first joined the police force in 1983 when the people of Garrison elected him as their Constable, and continued to serve in the force until his death in 1991.
 He was 47 years old at the time of his death.